magento/architecture/design-documents/storefront/pricing.md

   - Monolith calculates prices based on the cache (product matches)
   - Message broker store prices in price book

+Price calculations should be done on the monolith side (see appendix for calculation details).
+These calculations should be made in runtime based on raw data from the database.
+The critical part is to have very granular price detection mechanism which should be firing `price_changed` events for specific websites, customer groups, products and sub-products.
+Example: if product price was changed for single customer group, only this customer group should be present in event and price calculations must be done also for single customer group only.

 ### Price book API

 ```proto